love is too often little more than a deficiency need met

 relationships • 22.12.05

 I've come to realise I don't like people much.
-It's not just the ordinary drip effect of cynicism I'm talking about, the stuff that comes to most of us with time.
+It's not just the ordinary slow burn cynicism I'm talking about, the stuff that comes to most of us with time.
 It’s something more fundamental.
 It's the realisation after scanning thirty years of adult life that it's the connection I like before the people themselves.
-The love, respect, affection and good will I have enjoyed with others, the benefits of communication and intimacy, of moments shared that mark the memory, of the involved social and professional life, I think all those have had much more to do with a deficiency in me being catered to than anything more fanciful.
+The respect, affection and good will I have enjoyed with others, the benefits of communication and intimacy, of moments shared that mark the memory, of the involved social and professional life, I think all those have had much more to do with a deficiency in me being catered to than anything more fanciful.

 I say this in the interests of analysis, aware that it is only the furthest gone of curmudgeons who would ordinarily state such a case.
 But really, I think it is so for most folk if they are honest with themselves: it's the neediness that does it.
 With human contact a need is fulfilled in the same way food fulfils the needs of the body.